juliantwx/Devsite/README.md

 ## Front-End

+The frontend is hosted on Netlify and integrated with GitHub to support continuous deployment.
+This setup ensures that any updates pushed to the master branch are automatically reflected on the live website.

 1. React.js
+2. Netlify + GitHub
-2. Material UI
+3. Material UI
-3. Tailwind CSS
+4. Tailwind CSS

 ## Back-End